BandGigz

 Violation of these rules may result in immediate account termination without refund.

-13. Account Suspension and Termination
+13. Account Closure and Removal

 14. Tax Reporting